Zaid-Ajaj/Fable.SimpleJson/README.md

 ## Raison d'être

-Fable.SimpleJson allows for generic JSON data maniplution and treats JSON as a data structure like `List` or `Map`.
-Manipulation JSON as data means that you can util low-level API's to transform and convert the JSON into desired structure or extracting values from the JSON without defining intermediate types.
+Fable.SimpleJson allows for generic JSON data maniplution and treats JSON as a [data structure](https://github.com/Zaid-Ajaj/Fable.SimpleJson/blob/master/src/Json.fs) like `List` or `Map`.
+Manipulating JSON as data means that you can use low-level API's to transform and convert JSON from one structure into another or extracting values from the JSON without defining intermediate types.

- The automatic serialization and deserialization to typed entities  happen to be utility functions but are not the main purpose of the library (as in with [Thoth.Json](https://github.com/MangelMaxime/Thoth)).
+The automatic serialization and deserialization to typed entities happen to be utility functions, one use case, but are not the main purpose of the library (as in with [Thoth.Json](https://github.com/MangelMaxime/Thoth)).

 Because of the flexibility it provides, it forms a solid foundation for JSON handling in [Fable.Remoting](https://github.com/Zaid-Ajaj/Fable.Remoting).